75+ Mounts Ranked

 Motors:

 The good news is that the mount has a setting in the controller for backlash compensation as well as PEC learning, which, in layman’s terms, memorizes where the errors are in the system so it can adjust for them ahead of time when in actual use.
-Neither of these are flaws that should prevent you from purchasing this mount; however, they are good to be aware of before purchasing.
-There are aftermarket upgrade kits to convert the mount to a belt drive system available online.

 Controllers:

 The hand controller that comes with the Sirius EQ-G is the standard SynScan controller that comes with most Orion and Sky-Watcher mounts.
 It is an excellent controller and great for visual observation sessions.
-However, unless using a very basic DSLR setup for photography, most users will want to connect their mount to a PC, to control the Sirius from a planetarium software of some type.
+However, unless using a very basic DSLR setup for photography, most users will want to connect their mount to a PC to control the Sirius from a planetarium software of some type.

-The good news here is that the Orion Sirius can be connected directly from the hand controller or mount itself to your computer or laptop for easy target acquisition, and control of the mount for photography sessions with a third-party accessory cable available online.
+The good news here is that the Orion Sirius can be connected directly from the hand controller or mount itself to your computer or laptop for easy target acquisition and control of the mount for photography sessions with a third-party accessory cable available online.
 The mount has standardized ASCOM drivers to sync the mount with acquisition and planetarium software, and free control software (to replace the hand controller) is also available online.
 The Sirius mount also comes with a built-in ST-4 guiding port for direct-to-mount guiding.

 Power: